US Citizen Abroad Never Filed Taxes? Here’s What You Need to Know

 US citizens living abroad who are three or more years behind with their US tax filing can catch up under an IRS amnesty program called the Streamlined Procedure.

 Expats who catch up before the IRS contacts them can claim one or more exemptions that the IRS has made available to help them avoid double taxation, such as the Foreign Tax Credit and the Foreign Earned Income Exclusion.
-Expats who wait until the IRS contacts them on the other hand aren’t normally able to, resulting in a US back taxes bill, even if they’ve already paid foreign taxes on their income.
+Expats who wait until the IRS contacts them on the other hand aren’t normally able to claim these provisions, resulting in a US back taxes bill, even if they’ve already paid foreign taxes on their income.

 Dual citizens and Accidental Americans